wiluxgit/synhat/README.md

 This is the github for the synhat resource pack

 ## Installation guide:
+This installation guide is for the vanilla launcher, but all the steps are repeatable in any launcher.

 **1**
 Download `synhat.jar` \<link\>

 **2**
 Go into the minecraft launcher*, select the installation(s) you want synhat for and open its location
 ![enter image description here](https://cdn.discordapp.com/attachments/519088004812505088/917835683685609523/unknown.png)

 **3**